bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 3. If you end up needing to request an API key, **do not push it to GitHub** along with your code.
 This is a security risk!

-4. As an "emergency" alternative to the NASA API you can make GET requests to `http://localhost:9009/api/apod?api_key=DEMO_KEY`.
+4. As an "emergency" alternative to the NASA API, you can make GET requests to `http://localhost:9009/api/apod?api_key=DEMO_KEY`.

 ## Task 5: Consuming the data